What Is Personal Context?

 Personal Context can explore multiple areas:

-Your Role: Things like your title, responsibilities, strategic initiatives, success criteria, institutional knowledge, key cross functional relationships and common obstacles or tasks.
+Your Role: Things like your title, responsibilities, strategic initiatives, success criteria, institutional knowledge, key cross-functional relationships and common obstacles or tasks.

-Your tools: integrations you've connected to elvex, how you like to use them and what you use them for.
+Your tools: Integrations you've connected to elvex, how you like to use them and what you use them for.

 How Context Gets Updated